Auyin111/Kaggle-NLP-Phrase-Matching-competition-/readme.md

     b.
 Some basic conflict checking (eg: Not using cross entropy for 5 catergoy output model)

     c.
 Option for disabling model checking (Auto-disable when is_debug == True)

+    d.
+Saving the cfg.py and model.py used by the current version to the output directory right before training